nickcanz/nickcanz.github.com/_posts/2017-12-15-man-page-muscle-memory.markdown

   \man "$@"

   # $? is a special variable that has the exit code of the last command.
-0 is "success" and anything else means an error happend.
+0 is "success" and anything else means an error happened.
   if [ $? -ne 0 ]
   then
     # $? was not equal to 0.
 So we try running the first argument with the standard help flag of `-h`.